 Organizational Thresholds appear in the Anomaly Cloud Card for a selected anomaly as a flat orange line.

 Organizational Thresholds can be manually adjusted.

 Once Threat Protection has collected enough information about your users' normal activity to identify unusual patterns and flag anomalies, Threat Protection switches to a Behavioral Thresholds model.
 Behavioral thresholds look at a user’s individual patterns with service to determine what constitutes anomalous behavior.
 These thresholds change over time to reflect changes in the baseline user behavior.
 Because people don’t interact with services exactly the same way 24/7, multiple thresholds exist for each user in each service for each activity: what’s normal download behavior at 10 AM on a Tuesday might be suspicious at 8 PM on a Saturday.

-Behavioral Thresholds appears in the Anomaly Cloud Card for a selected anomaly as a curved orange line.
+Behavioral Thresholds appear in the Anomaly Cloud Card for a selected anomaly as a curved orange line.

 NOTE: After activating Behavioral Thresholds with the help of Skyhigh Support, Threat Protection needs four weeks of data to baseline the Behavioral Thresholds.